 Types of articles published in U.S. Catholic:

-Stand-alone ESSAYS generally range from 700 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face or suggest new ways of dealing with an old subject of interest to lay Catholics.
+Stand-alone ESSAYS generally range from 800 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face in everyday life.
+We look for new or differnt takes on a familiar issue or topics that are not often presented from a faith perspective.
 Minimum payment is $150.
 A sample can be found here.

 IN PERSON personality profiles tell readers how particular Catholics are living their faith in today's world.
-The subjects of our profiles are people who are doing creative, innovative things in their life's work and reflect the diversity of Catholics in the United States.
-Although sometimes the subjects are recognizable, or even famous, more often they are ordinary people, but always with extraordinary stories and lives.
+The subjects of our profiles are people who are doing creative, innovative things in their life and readers may be surprised to learn the person is Catholic or that faith is a motivating the person's work.
+Generally we do not feature priests or men and women religious, but lay Catholics who are working outside the church.
 An In Person profile is not a biography of the subject but rather a brief capsule that illustrates, through personal details and events in the subject's life, the personality, importance, and faith of the subject.
 These profiles are approximately 800 words and include a pull-out box with a four to six "quick-take" questions.
 This department appears four times per year.
 Payment is $200.
 A sample can be found here.